 The parking areas at the south side of the high school are reserved for student parking only.

+Parking on District property is a privilege, not a right.
+Parking privileges may be suspended or revoked for failure to comply with parking and driving rules.

 Students must only park in designated areas.
 Vehicles parked in no-parking areas or restricted areas will be towed at the owner’s expense.
 This may result in detention, suspension, and/or loss of driving privileges.

 Speed limit on school property is fifteen miles per hour maximum.